 There's never been a 747 that had an internal failure in a fuel tank that caused an explosion.

-culminated in, I'll say, the demonization of the fuel, the fuel system, and the aircraft
+So knowing that and knowing that he was basically beginning a program that's culminated in, I'll say that the demonization of the fuel, the fuel system, and the aircraft itself.

-And it's, what it amounts to is about $100 million worth of propaganda culminating in
+And what it amounts to is about $100 million worth of propaganda culminating in that public hearing beginning on the 8th of December in Baltimore.

 Bill, I would be asking you for an opinion, but I guess I will do it anyway.

-After what you just said, would you conclude, do you conclude, that their focus on the center fuel tank and an explosion, an accident, in quotes, do you believe that they're focusing on that Because they really think that could be the only thing that did it, or they're focusing on that because they are lying to us.
+do you believe that they're focusing on that because they really think that could be the only thing that did it, or they're focusing on that because they are lying to us?

-Virtually everything that I'm seeing points to an external explosion being the beginning of the sequence.
+virtually everything that I'm seeing points to an external explosion being the beginning of the sequence.

-Now, the opportunity is there on their part to make it appear that there was a problem in the fuel tank, because the fuel tank did explode.
+Now, the opportunity is there on their part to make it appear that there was a problem in the fuel tank because the fuel tank did explode.

-But it was a product of a prior event, which was probably about somewhere around a second, one second in time prior to the actual fuel tank exploding, there was a massive explosion outside the fuselage.
+We should make sure the audience understands that I'm not maintaining that the tank didn't explode, but it was a product of a prior event, which was probably about somewhere around a second, one second in time prior to the actual fuel tank exploding.

-Last time you were on, you were accompanied by two eyewitnesses, one in a Black Hawk helicopter.
+Last time you were on, you were accompanied by two eyewitnesses, one in a Black Hawk helicopter and the other who happened to be on Long Island.

 And I have received some very interesting letters from pilots on the ground who saw some very unusual aircraft movement on Long Island just at about the time of this whole thing occurring.

-But still, Bill, we've got a long way to go to prove that What you're saying is true, and of course, I asked you bluntly, and you said they were lying.
+But still, Bill, we've got a long way to go to prove that what you're saying is true.

 All right.